In this post I’m going to give you a scrumptious quinoa breakfast recipe.

 However, I’ve heard from fellow Weight Watchers members that 1/2 of this recipe is plenty as 1 serving.

-I discovered this particular Quinoa Breakfast Scramble recipe on a site called Fine Cooks.
+I found this particular Quinoa Breakfast Scramble recipe on a site called Fine Cooks, which isn’t available online anymore.
+Bummer!

-Because I didn’t have all of the ingredients on hand, such as feta cheese and basil, I tweaked the recipe a little bit using what I already had at home.
+Because I didn’t have all of the ingredients on hand from the Fine Cooks recipe, such as feta cheese and basil, I tweaked the recipe somewhat.

 In addition, I used eggs brought to us by my sister-in-law, who lives in Cape Cod and whose husband raises chickens.